 On the other hand, there exists a mixed management such as the one on the Piau Engaly or Peyragudes ski resort, which has private and public capital.

-Yves Rougier, CEO of the Altiservice Group, explains that «a delegation, such as Altiservice, invests in the name of the community (City Hall of Saint-Lary Soulan) and it is the delegation who runs with the risks, and at the end of the contract, the community is faced with the situation that the investments made have been for the better.
+Yves Rougier, CEO of the Altiservice Group, explains that «a delegation, such as Altiservice, invests in the name of the community (City Hall of Saint-Lary Soulan).
+It is the delegation who runs with the risks.
+At the end of the contract, the community is faced with the situation that the investments made have been for the better.
 This is a virtuous circle since the process is performed with the collaboration of all sectors of the territory, the Tourist Office, or with the economic actors of the valley.

 THE MAIN OBJECTIVE IS TO IMPROVE THE TERRITORY AND INCOME GENERATED BY THE SKI STATIONS